Welcome to Brook Class 2019-20

 Literacy is taught on a daily basis with an emphasis on oral storytelling in order to improve the quality of children’s writing.
 Oral storytelling develops the children’s self-confidence as storytellers, providing a bank of possibilities to draw upon and encouraged the flow of story language and patterns that they can use when writing.
 If a child knows a story really well, when they sit down to write, it makes the task of writing easier because the brain does not have to compose at the same time as tackling handwriting, spelling and punctuation.

-Spellings: Will usually be given out on MONDAY to learn for spelling tests the following Monday.
+Spellings will be given out on a Friday for a spelling test the following Friday.

 Reflection books to be brought into school every day as they are used as part of collective worship on Thursdays and Fridays.

 This half term, PE is on a Thursday (please ensure your child’s kit is in school on this day).
 PE days will change each half term therefore we will inform you of any changes to PE days.